-If you are looking for child minding services please contact Mrs. Howard on 01494 814301 as she is part of a circle of registered child minders.
+If you are looking for child minding services please contact the Bucks information Service www.bucksfamilyinfo.org

 Rewards and prize giving

 We believe that it is important to reward pupils for their achievements in a variety of ways.
 Every Friday we have a Learning and Achievement Assembly where certificates are given to recognise particular efforts made with learning, behaviour, attendance or punctuality.
 Each month the pupils vote for a class member to be their Citizen of the Month.
 The class with the best attendance in each calendar month is rewarded with a non-uniform day.